Foot Ligament Injury

 Physical therapy can help to promote healing by strengthening muscles around the area to help support the joints.
 Therapy can also help keep tissue flexible and pliable to avoid excessive scar tissue build up after the injury.

 Can You Walk with a Torn Ligament in Foot?

-You can usually walk with a torn ligament but if the foot ligament that is injured supports the arch or the structure of the foot, there may be a lot of pain with walking.
-Most ankle injuries do not limit weight bearing.
+You can usually walk with a torn ligament, but if the foot ligament that is injured supports the arch or the foot’s structure, there may be a lot of pain with walking.
+Most ankle injuries do not limit weight-bearing.
 However, excessive walking with a torn ligament in the foot or ankle may cause increased swelling and pain.
 A splint or air cast may be needed with walking to provide support to the ankle.
 A walking boot may be appropriate for severe injuries.

 What Helps Ligaments Heal Faster?

 Ligaments heal slower than other tissues due to the limited blood supply.
 But, there are things that you can do to make sure that the healing happens as quickly as possible.

 - Ice the foot after activity to limit swelling.